 - Business trip daily allowances, within certain limits.

 - Certain payments and benefits provided by the employer in accordance with the Bulgarian labour code.

-Property received on the grounds of inheritance, donation, or restitution is not considered income taxable under the Personal Income Tax Act (PITA).
+Property received on the grounds of inheritance, donation, or restitution is not considered income taxable under the PITA.
 However, other taxes and fees may be applicable.